I am anoop rajan. I was raised in Bombay and currently based in Kannur, Kerala.

 I cultivate rice, pulses and other vegetables in paddy fields on a small piece of land on lease for home consumption.

 Most of the information you see on this blog is based on my conversations with some elderly relatives and aged farmers in my locality and other like minded people whom I come across.
-Most of the practices you read on the blog was practiced when fossil fuel was not available.
+Most of the practices you read on the blog was practised when fossil fuel was not available.

 Also a hearty thanks to people directly or indirectly helping me pursue my way of life.